Cough in Children: A Merck Manual of Patient Symptoms podcast

-Clinical findings frequently indicate a specific cause (see see Some Causes of Cough in Children); the distinction between acute and chronic cough is particularly helpful although it is important to note that many disorders that cause chronic cough begin acutely and patients may present before 4 wk have passed.
+Clinical findings frequently indicate a specific cause (see Table 3: Some Causes of Cough in Children); the distinction between acute and chronic cough is particularly helpful although it is important to note that many disorders that cause chronic cough begin acutely and patients may present before 4 wk have passed.

 Other characteristics of the cough are helpful but less specific.
 A barky cough suggests croup or tracheitis; it can also be characteristic of psychogenic cough or a postrespiratory tract infection cough.
 A staccato cough is consistent with a viral or atypical pneumonia.
 A paroxysmal cough is characteristic of pertussis or certain viral pneumonias (adenovirus).
 Failure to thrive or weight loss can occur with TB or cystic fibrosis.
 Nighttime cough can indicate postnasal drip or asthma.
 Coughing at the beginning of sleep and in the morning with waking usually indicates sinusitis; coughing in the middle of the night is more consistent with asthma.
 In young children with sudden cough and no fever or URI symptoms, the examiner should have a high index of suspicion for foreign body aspiration.